derRiesenOtter/bachelor/docs/thesis/introduction.typ

 Words are, in a way, categorical data.
 Representing them as numerical values could be accomplished by using something like a one-hot encoding.
 In a one-hot encoding a vector of the size of the number of categories is created for each element.
 The position that corresponds to the category of this element is filled with a one, while all other positions contain a zero.
 However, this approach does have two drawbacks.
-First, these vectors are huge and second, all words are treated the same.
+First, these vectors can become very large and second, all words are treated the same.
 This means there is no way similarities between words can be expressed. @noauthor_word_nodate

-A better representation for words is to use dense vector of real numbers.
+A better representation for words is to use dense vectors of real numbers.
 Such a vector can be significantly shorter than a one-hot encoded vector and is filled with real numbers that each represent a property of the element.
 In a biological context, if we assume that the elements are for example amino acids,